open-AIMS/dh_sediment_monitoring/md/data_raw_instructions.md

   places, yet the actual underlying data is full resolution.

-- the table in the **Validation** tab displays more details about which fields or rows of the _focal_ Sheet that failed validation tests.
+- the table in the **Validation** tab displays more details about which fields or rows of the _focal_ Sheet failed validation tests.

   If there were no validation issues, this table will be empty.
   Otherwise, the description field will indicate the nature of the violation and in the case of issues with an individual record, the offending row will be presented across the remaining cells in the row.
-For more information about the validation tests, please refer to the **Data requirements** box (to the right of this box).
+For more information about the validation tests, please refer to the **Data requirements** box (to the right of this box in the app).

 Underneath both the Data and Validation tables, there is a **Download as csv** button.
-Via this button, you can download a comma separated text file version of the data in the table for further review in a spreadsheet.
+Via this button, you can download a comma separated text file version of the data in the table for further review in a spreadsheet of your choice.
 Once you click this button, you will be prompted to navigate to a suitable location to store the file.